liuyehcf/BlogSource/_posts/Netty-NioEventLoop源码剖析.md

                         }
                     }

-                    // Check if confirmShutdown() was called at the end of the loop. if (success && gracefulShutdownStartTime == 0) {
+                    //Check if confirmShutdown() was called at the end of the loop. if (success && gracefulShutdownStartTime == 0) {
                         logger.error("Buggy " + EventExecutor.class.getSimpleName() + " implementation; " +
                                 SingleThreadEventExecutor.class.getSimpleName() + ".confirmShutdown() must be called " +